simonmichael/hledger/doc/manual.md

 ##### Flat mode

-To see a flat list of full account names instead of the hierarchy, use `--flat`.
+To see a flat list of full account names instead of the default hierarchical display, use `--flat`.
-In this mode, each account's balance is the "exclusive" balance - it excludes subaccount balances (except when aggregating deeper accounts at the depth limit, see below).
+In this mode, each account's balance is the "exclusive" balance - it excludes subaccount balances - except for any depth-limited accounts (see below), which do include the balance from any hidden subaccounts.

-Also, you can use `--drop N` to omit the first few account name components.
+In this mode, you can also use `--drop N` to omit the first few account name components.

 ##### Depth limiting